Insights drive innovation, not culture. But the obsession is with “culture,” not insights.

 - Live your customer’s lifestyle.
 Get out from behind your brand trackers and your social media listening posts and go out and get to know and appreciate your customers.
 Walk a mile in their shoes.

 - Be a customer, too.
 Take your own cruise, fly in your own coach seat, eat your own food and drink, shop in your own store, sleep in your own hotel room.
-You might have an insight (like how much flying in coach sucks).
+You might have an insight.

 - Know your customer inside and out.
 Organizations collect lots of customer data but they don’t spend a lot of time studying it.
 Becoming a walking encyclopedia of knowledge about your customer prepares you to have more insights.
 Play “undercover boss” and work a day in the drive-through, checkout lane or the genius bar.
 Do whatever it takes.